-- The SENDCO and Assistant SENDCO have completed the National Award for SEN coordination (NASENCO) - Opportunities are given to staff to reflect upon the skills they have and highlight any training needed to ensure that they stay up to date with current evidence-based research. - Support for SEND students is a golden thread which runs through the school's CPD programme for teaching staff - Members of the SEND team have training in delivering the ELSA and Teen Life programmes
+- The SENDCo is currently completing the National SENDCO award qualification and the Assistant SENDCo has completed this. - Opportunities are given to staff in order to reflect upon the skills they have and highlight any training needed to ensure that they stay up to date with current evidence-based research. - Support for SEND students is a golden thread which runs through the school's CPD programme for teaching staff - Members of the SEND team have training in delivering the ELSA and Teen Life programmes - We use Provision Map and Classcharts to ensure that staff are aware of student needs and strategies to meet these. - Staff have regular high quality CPD on SEND and we use our fortnightly SEND briefing to update staff on new developments, including strategies and research.